dolphin-emu/dolphin/Data/readme.txt

 eXternal Frame Buffer is always disabled regardless of what you choose.
 Turning Free-Look on in the Advanced tab allows you to walk around with Shift+WASD.
 The OnScreen Display or debug information doesn't work in VR mode, so don't bother.
+An Asynchronous Timewarp option is now available, but is very buggy.
+It can only be changed before playing, not during play.
+When not using the Rift or not using OpenGL, make sure Asynchronous Timewarp is disabled.

 Choose a game and click the Play button to start.
 Acknowledge the warning, then put on the Rift.
 Keep the mouse over the Rift's window, and click to focus input.